merinoalex/fsopen/part5/README.md

     - Enabled logging for test environment
   - Wrapped the blog list items in a `div` with id *"#blog-list"* to select it during tests
   - Used `.children()` and `.find()` to select the specific blog entry we are targeting at tests
   - Test ensuring only the creators can delete their own entries bypasses UI to create a new user and login, and finally checks there is no *"Remove"* button
+  - Test checking the ordering of the blog entries bypasses UI to create 3 entries and uses `.eq()` to make sure each entry in the blog-list array is in the right position

 ***